Xilinx/brevitas/docsrc/source/papers/perq.rst

 The core issue is that when outlier channels are concentrated within the same block, a block rotation cannot diffuse them effectively — they stay within that block rather than spreading across the full hidden dimension.
-MixQuant shows (Propositions 3.3 and 3.5 in the paper) that worst-case post-rotation outliers are governed by the maximum per-block :math:`\ell_1` mass, which tightens as block mass becomes more balanced.
+PeRQ shows (Propositions 3.3 and 3.5 in the paper) that worst-case post-rotation outliers are governed by the maximum per-block :math:`\ell_1` mass, which tightens as block mass becomes more balanced.

-MixQuant addresses this by inserting a permutation :math:`P` before rotation to explicitly balance the per-block :math:`\ell_1` mass across blocks.
+PeRQ addresses this by inserting a permutation :math:`P` before rotation to explicitly balance the per-block :math:`\ell_1` mass across blocks.
 The default calibration algorithm, MassDiff (Algorithm 1 in the paper), is a greedy assignment that: